phpmyadmin/error-reporting-server/README.md

 ### Creating the GitHub app ###

 The application relies on authentication using GitHub.
-To obtain the client ID and key, visit [application settings in your Github profile][gh-oath] and register an application there.
+To obtain the client ID and key, visit [application settings in your Github profile][gh-oauth] and register an application there.

 The callback for the github app should be ``/developers/callback``.